 Literature Review

-a haEvery person on the earth has to eat in order to survive; the consumption of food greatly depends on the region.
-This paper will address food securities and the reasons which are causing issues related to food.
-A person consumes enough calories need to stay healthy, and there is enough food produced throughout the world to feed everyone, but the food is not evenly distributed.
-Uneven distribution of food results in food insecurity.
-When a person is able to consume enough food daily, it is called food security.
-Food insecurity is when a person is unable to obtain or consume enough food on a daily basis.
-Food insecurities may result in many medical conditions.
-There are many reasons for food insecurities.
+Consumption of food is vital for every organism on the planet, no matter the kind of organism it is.
+However, the consumption of food greatly depends on the choice that a person has at hand and resources present in the region.
+Therefore, this paper seeks to address the food insecurities and the reason behind these insecurities.
+An individual needs to consume just enough calories on a daily basis to stay healthy.
+Food security has defined the ability of an individual to consume just enough food daily, with the required amount of food being available to the person.
+While there is more than enough food produced in the world to feed everyone in the world, however, unequal distribution of food causes food insecurity in various regions of the world.
+This food insecurity gives rise to a number of medical conditions and has many causes associated with them.
+While there are many causes of food insecurity, none of them are as prevalent as poverty.

-In most cases, poverty is the main cause of food insecurityof.
 Poverty makes it difficult for an individual to produce or buy enough food.
-Growth in the human population is also has a significant impact on food securitythe .
+The rapid growth of the human population has a huge impact on food security.
 It is expected that food insecurity will significantly increase with time.
 Population in the next 30 years may exceed to a critical point where it will be difficult to produce and distribute enough food to everyone.
-Some literary works, such as research paper, journals, and newspapers, were also studied for this paper.
+In order to understand the issue in detail, a number of research papers, journals and newspapers were studied to collect information on the subject.

 Food security is recognized as a universal human right due to its central role in the sustenance of life.
 The sustainable Developmental Goals incorporates the need to eliminate food insecurity and enable food security within nations who face food insecurity.
 The food insecurity is synonymously used with ‘Hunger’.
 A major portion of hungry people live in developing countries, mostly located in Asia and Sub Saharan Africa (Eicher, 1983).
-There is a correlation between food assistance, food security and health status of the people(Martin, Shuckerow, O’Rourke, & Schmitz, 2012) conducted controlled and randomized research.
+There is a correlation between food assistance, food security and health status of the people.
+This was studied by Martin and his colleagues (2012), who conducted controlled and randomized research.
 They evaluated their result by comparing a hundred fresh place members with a hundred individuals who consume food from traditional food pantries.
 The main purpose of the research is to explain the community based participatory research process for the fresh place evaluation and development.
-The changed score of three months by t-test was compared, which included the outcome of diet quality, food security, and self-sufficiency.
-The result indicates that partnership between university and community agencies brought larger change score and better diet quality and food security ).
+The changed score analyzed over a period of three months was compared through t-test.
+This included the outcome of diet quality, food security, and self-sufficiency.
+The results indicate that partnership between university and community agencies brought larger change score and better diet quality and food security (Martin, Shuckerow, O’Rourke, & Schmitz, 2012).
 [2 Sources]